zuixjs/cdnjs/documents/api.md

 assets
 ```

-The API is served over Cloudflare with a six-hour expiry for requests.
+The API is served over Cloudflare with a hour expiry for requests.